 To start recording you’ll need a few things: a microphone, some decent headphones, and a handheld recorder.
-For a budget of roughly $150-$400, you can get yourself started with a nice little setup without emptying your wallet.
+For a budget of a few hundred dollars, you can get yourself started with a nice little travel-friendly setup without emptying your wallet.

 “Shoot for nothing less than professional audio quality.
 You could have the best interview, but if the audio quality is poor, your listeners will just tune out, and they might not give you another chance.”